JensKlimke/jk-toolchain/README.md

   - Body `Partial<UploadDoc<ItemData>>` The fields to be changed
   - Response 200 `ResponseDoc<ItemData>` The changed item
 - [ ] `PATCH /items {...}` Modifies all or the filtered items
-  - Query `{ filter ?: FilterType } ` Defines the filter of the items
+  - Query `filter ?: FilterType` Defines the filter of the items
   - Body `Partial<UploadDoc<ItemData>>` The fields to be changed
   - Response 200 `ResponseDoc<ItemData>[]` The changed items
 - [ ] `DELETE /items/{item}` Deletes item and its sub-items
   - Parameter `item : string` The item ID
   - Response 200 `string[]` List of deleted IDs
 - [ ] `DELETE /items/` Deletes all or the filtered items
-  - Query `{ filter ?: FilterType } ` Defines the filter of the elements
+  - Query `filter ?: FilterType` Defines the filter of the elements
   - Response 200 `string[]` List of deleted IDs

 **Tags operations**